arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 library("ggplot2")
 ```

-The ggplot2 package is part of the [tidyverse](https://www.tidyverse.org/) of R packages, and is designed to work well with other tidyverse libraries like dplyr and tidyr, all of which work together to streamline common data science workflows in R. It's also fine to use ggplot2 on its own, though.
+The `ggplot2` package is part of the [tidyverse](https://www.tidyverse.org/) of R packages, and is designed to work well with other tidyverse libraries like dplyr and tidyr, all of which work together to streamline common data science workflows in R. It's also fine to use `ggplot2` on its own, though.

-For an excellent quick reference, see the [ggplot2 cheatsheet](https://ggplot2.tidyverse.org/#cheatsheet).
-It includes a tremendous amount of information in a very compact format, so it's not great for people just getting started with ggplot2, but it's a valuable reference to keep on hand for when you start making plots for your own analyses.
+For an excellent quick reference, see the [`ggplot2` cheatsheet](https://ggplot2.tidyverse.org/#cheatsheet).
+It includes a tremendous amount of information in a very compact format, so it's not great for people just getting started with `ggplot2`, but it's a valuable reference to keep on hand for when you start making plots for your own analyses.

-### seaborn in python
+### `seaborn` in python

-In python, there's a similar situation: The [seaborn](https://seaborn.pydata.org/) library is a plotting library that works on top of the more basic and powerful library [matplotlib](https://matplotlib.org/), making it easier to use for common data science applications.
+In python, there's a similar situation: The [`seaborn`](https://seaborn.pydata.org/) library is a plotting library that works on top of the more basic and powerful library [matplotlib](https://matplotlib.org/), making it easier to use for common data science applications.

-To use seaborn in python on your own machine, you'll need to [install seaborn](https://seaborn.pydata.org/installing.html) it first.
+To use `seaborn` in python on your own machine, you'll need to [install `seaborn`](https://seaborn.pydata.org/installing.html) it first.
 You can use either PyPi (`pip install seaborn`) or Anaconda (`conda install seaborn`) to install it, whichever you use for your other python modules.

-When you're ready to use seaborn in python, by convention, seaborn should be imported with the abbreviation sns (this isn't necessary for seaborn to work, but you'll see a lot of help documentation online using the sns abbreviation, so it's a good idea to get in the habit of doing that yourself, too, so that your code is similar to online examples):
+When you're ready to use `seaborn` in python, by convention, `seaborn` should be imported with the abbreviation sns (this isn't necessary for `seaborn` to work, but you'll see a lot of help documentation online using the sns abbreviation, so it's a good idea to get in the habit of doing that yourself, too, so that your code is similar to online examples):

 ```python
 import seaborn as sns
 ```

-The seaborn functions are designed to work well with [pandas](https://pandas.pydata.org/) data structures, which are organized a little differently (and generally much better for data science purposes!) from the default data structures in python.
-If you're not using pandas dataframes, though, [you can still use seaborn](https://seaborn.pydata.org/tutorial/data_structure.html).
+The `seaborn` functions are designed to work well with [pandas](https://pandas.pydata.org/) data structures, which are organized a little differently (and generally much better for data science purposes!) from the default data structures in python.
+If you're not using pandas dataframes, though, [you can still use `seaborn`](https://seaborn.pydata.org/tutorial/data_structure.html).

-Because seaborn is built on top of matplotlib, it doesn't automatically show plots you create, it waits until you ask to see them.
+Because `seaborn` is built on top of matplotlib, it doesn't automatically show plots you create, it waits until you ask to see them.
 If you want to see the plots you're making, you need to either use the command `matplotlib.pyplot.show()` after each plot or, if you're using an interactive jupyter notebook you can put it in [matplotlib mode](https://ipython.readthedocs.io/en/stable/interactive/plotting.html).

 ## How plotting works in practice

 Often, the best way to get the visualization you want is by finding an existing example that's similar to what you want and then copying that code and modifying it as needed.

 <div class = "care">
-Don't expect to become fully "fluent" in either ggplot2 or seaborn!
+Don't expect to become fully "fluent" in either `ggplot2` or `seaborn`!
 They are complex and powerful systems, with lots and lots of detail.
 Even experienced programmers frequently rely on google to get their plotting code just right.
 </div>

 ### Selecting the right plot for your data